WHAT IS SEX TRAFFICKING ?

 2.4 million victims of human trafficking in the world.
 (UNODC 2012)

-$32 billion in annual revenues being the second largest criminal industry after arms trafficking.
+$32 billion in annual revenues, making it the second largest criminal industry after arms trafficking.
 (UNODC 2012)

 Montréal is designated as a major destination for sexual tourism.